mochan-tk/vf_techbookfest8-en/review-starter/chapxx-kun432.md

 ![](images/chapxx-kun432/s009.png)

--The spreadsheet name is "My recipe data" and the sheet name (tab below) is "Recipe list".
+- The spreadsheet name is "My recipe data" and the sheet name (tab below) is "Recipe list".
--Enter ```recipe_name``` for A1 and``` recipe_content``` for B1.
+- Enter ```recipe_name``` for A1 and``` recipe_content``` for B1.
 The first line is always the heading line.
 Please note that you cannot specify in Japanese.
--In the second and subsequent rows, enter the recipe name in column A and the ingredients in column B.
+- In the second and subsequent rows, enter the recipe name in column A and the ingredients in column B.

 Next, create the following project on the Voiceflow side and place the blocks.

 ![](images/chapxx-kun432/s069.png)

--The project name will be “My home recipe”.
+- The project name will be “My home recipe”.
 Select only the language "Japanese (ja-JP)".
--Once the project is created, place one Speak block and connect it with the Start of the Home block with a line.
+- Once the project is created, place one Speak block and connect it with the Start of the Home block with a line.
--Set the Speak block as follows.
+- Set the Speak block as follows.

 // list [] [] {
 Welcome to our recipe skills.
 This skill will teach you a random recipe.
 Today ’s recommendation is <audio src = "soundbank: // soundlibrary / ui / gameshow / amzn \ _ui \ _sfx \ _gameshow \ _intro \ _01" />